 I’ve written a lot about expectations on this blog because they are central to Luhmann’s theoretical work.
 For instance, memory is not some kind of storage container device.
 Memory is an expectational structure.
 In this sense, memory is forward-looking; it tells us what to expect as we live our lives.
 It’s a sort of continually running consistency test.
-Here I want to think about social stratification and functional differentiation.
+With respect to consistency, I want to think about the differences between social stratification and functional differentiation.

 In the Jim Crow American south, there were clear expectations for how blacks and whites should act (blacks, in general, were not to look a white person in the eye, etc.), and deviations on the part of blacks were punished with beatings, rape, lynching, and other sorts of terrorism.
 Obviously, the whites wanted the blacks to do the hard, dirty work just like the slaves had done.
 But on a more abstract level, the whites wanted to (or expected to) live in a society with clear social expectations.
 So the reason the average white person flipped out when Jim Crow was challenged through school desegregation, etc., was that they knew the old world of stable expectations was being dismantled.

 These people probably realized that they would not only have to start doing some of the hard work (cleaning their own homes, etc.), but they would also have to start thinking more, which may have been the bigger threat.
 If you’re white and no longer know what to expect from blacks, you have to actually start thinking about how to interact with them.
 Cognitive work is called for.
 The same is true for men when faced with feminism; they no longer know what to expect from women.
 Who should drive the car, the man or the woman?
 Who should do the housework and childcare, the mother or the father?

 In other words, more kinds of communication become probable.
 For example, it becomes more probable for a black man to communicate of the basis of equality with a white man.
 The increased variety makes selections more difficult, just as a greater variety of shoes makes buying a new pair of shoes more difficult.